 What is an FHA Loan?

-Why are FHA Loans so Great?
+Why are They so Great?

-These loans are not perfect, but they are a great help to some borrowers.
-They allow people to buy a home with a down payment as small as 3.5%.
+Down payment: FHA loans allow you to buy a home with a down payment as small as 3.5%.
 Other loan programs generally require a much larger down payment.

-- No prepayment penalty (a big plus for subprime borrowers)
+Prepayment penalty: there is none (a big plus for subprime borrowers)

-- Funding for home improvement (through FHA 203k programs)
+Home improvement: certain FHA loans can be used to pay for home improvement (through FHA 203k programs)

 How do FHA Loans Work?

 The FHA promises to pay lenders if a borrower defaults on an FHA loan.
 To fund this obligation, the FHA charges borrowers a fee.
-Home buyers who use FHA loans pay an upfront mortgage insurance premium (MIP) of 1%.
+Home buyers who use FHA loans pay an upfront mortgage insurance premium (MIP) of 1.75%.
 They also pay a modest ongoing fee with each monthly payment.